neilramaswamy/structured-streaming/docs/guides/stateful/deduplication.md

-# Deduplication
+# Deduplication in Structured Streaming

 Data sources frequently have duplicate records.
 This occurs because many data systems only have _at-least-once_ guarantees, which means that the same record can get delivered to the source system multiple times.
 For example, a web server might be trying to send a write to a database cluster.
 If that web server has a retry mechanism that isn't idempotent, that record could be produced and written multiple times.
 The result is duplicate records in the source, that we want to eliminate within the stream, where practical.

 To accomplish this, a method for deduplication of streaming data is needed.
 You can deduplicate on one or more columns, and then pass the columns on which you want to deduplicate data to one of the following deduplication methods.

-## What are the deduplication methods?
+## Deduplication methods

 Spark has two deduplication methods: